max-k/blog/pages/portfolio.md

 a way of life.

-I try to contribute to free software community everytime it is possible, in all the manner i can.
+I try to contribute to free software community everytime it is possible, in every manner i can.
 Packaging, documentation, translation, bug tracking, bug fixing or code contributions...

-### Résumé
+### Resume

-My résumé is available here : [pdf format].
+My resume is available here : [pdf format].

 ### Open-Source Contributions